moorekevin/dtu-02476-mlops-project/reports/README.md

 >
 > Answer:

-In total, we implemented 5 tests focusing on the core functionality (aka critical parts) of our project:
+In total, we implemented 23 tests in 5 files focusing on the core functionality (aka critical parts) of our project:
 1. test_data_module: Ensures the data module initializes correctly and handles data loading and splitting.
 2. test_data: Validates data preprocessing, including creating tensors and handling edge cases like missing or corrupted data.
 3. test_evaluate: Checks that the evaluation process correctly computes metrics and handles predictions.